g2a-official/g2a-pay-zencart/README.md

 - easy setup of selling online using G2A Pay,
 - make refunds directly from your platform using API,
-- automatically data synchronization beetwen your paltform and our system (notifications, transactions data),
+- automatically data synchronization beetwen your platform and our system (notifications, transactions data),

 # Technical requirements